top of page

 Price Forecast and Future Savings

-Solar hardware prices are projected to drop another 8–10% by 2026 thanks to global scale, AI-assisted manufacturing, and new perovskite technologies.
+Solar hardware prices are projected to drop another 8–10% in 2026 thanks to global scale, and new perovskite technologies.
 Electricity costs have risen by 5% per year on average since 2010 and show no signs of slowing.

 Choosing a Reliable Installer